fjukstad/polyphen/README.md

 # polyphen
-Simple CLI to submit, check status and download results from Polyphen2 batch queries.
+Simple command line tool to submit, check status and download results from Polyphen2 batch queries.
 Reads both `vcf` files and already formatted queries.

 # Example
 Submit a batch query (`example.txt` from the [PolyPhen-2 User